getify/foi-lang/README.md

 // < 1, 3, 5, 7, 9, 0, 2, 4, 6, 8 >
 ```

-Another way to derive a new Record/Tuple is to select multiple elements using the `.<    >` syntax, with one or more source indices/keys separated by commas:
+Another way to derive a new Record/Tuple is to select multiple elements using the `.<    >` syntax -- should be treated as a singular compound operator -- with one or more source indices/keys separated by commas:

 ```java
 def numbers: < 3, 4, 5, 6, 7 >;